mde/ejs/tutorial.md

 -   `log`: Your app writes logs to this folder
 -   `node_modules`: Node modules your app depends on will be installed here by `npm install`.
--   `package.json` Defines all the important info about your app
+-   `package.json`: Defines all the important info about your app
--   `test` Tests for your app go here.
+-   `test`: Tests for your app go here.
 Always write tests
 -   `Jakefile` Used for defining the various build tasks for your app

-Now from your app's root, simply start geddy
+Now from your app's root, simply start Geddy

 ```
 $ cd to_do